 So even though you’ve technically gone into debt, it is still cash flow positive as you’re not pay anything out-of-pocket to receive these solar benefits.

-At Bright Planet Consulting, we carefully design our solar PV installations to deliver payback periods of 8 years or less – 100% guaranteed.
+At Bright Planet Consulting, we carefully design our solar installations to deliver payback periods of 8 years or less – 100% guaranteed.

 In addition, we can also help you: